BullProtocol/Bull-ZKRollup-L2-PMM-spec/README.md

 ### 1. Swap Protocol

-On BSwap,
-The swap protocol is exactly same as Uniswap, but the **swap path is limited to 1**.
+On BSwap V1.0(AMM), the swap protocol is exactly same as Uniswap, but the **swap path is limited to 1**.
 That is to say, currently only one token can be swapped to another token if and only if the pair for those two tokens is created.
+After the migrator is deployed, we would be able to migrate the liquidity from Pancakeswap to BSwap.

 https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/UniswapV2Router02.sol

-We will explore the balancer's approach later to allow complex token portfolios.
+We will not introduce Balancer's multi-token portfolio before BSwap V2.0 PMM.

 ### 2. Account and Pair Account

 The whole Layer 2 state is represented by one Merkle tree, which is leveled by Account and Token.
 The height of Account Merkle tree is `ACCOUNT_MERKLE_DEPTH` and the height of Token Merkle tree is `TOKEN_MERKLE_DEPTH`.

 ![account](./figs/account.png)

+#### For L2 on BSwap V1.0 AMM

 The Account node include the following fields: